Valentine’s Day is an opportune time to talk about relationships. Isn’t it?

 Push off notifications:

 This is a work in progress but I will do it eventually.
 And I am sure my hubby is going to be super happy the day I push off notifications on social media while I am spending alone time with him.

 Sign out of email after work:

-I refrain from answering mails after 6:00 p.m.
-This is one thing I am getting my hubby to do too because when I am on social media, he is checking his work mails.
+I refrain from answering emails after 6:00 p.m.
+This is one thing I am getting my hubby to do too because when I am on social media, he is checking his work emails.
 So, this is one habit we are consciously trying to shun in order to spend quality time with each other.
 Work will always be demanding, it’s for us to decide our priorities.

 Ditch the phone 30 minutes before bedtime:

 Pick up a book, listen to soothing music but ditch the phone during bedtime.

 Invest in a table clock:

 Do not set alarm on your phones.
 Remember we had table clocks, invest in one, set up alarm on it.
 Keep the phone away from you while you sleep.